ninabarzh/broomstick/content/posts/frozen-north.md

 * That power can persist not because of success, but because all alternatives have been worn down into exhaustion.
 Assad’s rule endured not through effective governance, but through the relentless depletion of opposition and hope.
 * That victory over opposition can still produce a defeated state.
 His Syria was a victory of absence.
 * That trauma without justice is a new tyranny.
-To move on, victims must be seen—not silenced.
+To move on, victims must be seen, not silenced.
 * That even the most brutal regimes can fall when opposition unites and external support shifts.
 * That prolonged conflict breeds more exhaustion, this time creating openings for regime change.
 * That power sustained by violence can be inherently unstable once the tipping point is reached.

 ### **Hun Sen – The hereditary freezer**

 Reign in Cambodia: three decades, one ruler, one return.
 Hun Sen took power in 1985 and has been shaping constituencies, courts, and constitutions ever since.
-His exit in 2023 was merely generational—his son succeeds with the same template.
+His exit in 2023 was merely generational, his son succeeds with the same template.

 His success came through co-option: wealth redistributed through patronage, civil society bought off or banned, political opponents disappeared.
-Elections are pageants—ownable events within a kingly domain.
+Elections are pageants, ownable events within a kingly domain.

 Hun Sen retired in 2023, handing power to his son, Hun Manet, who largely continues his father’s policies.
 Cambodia remains a one-party state with tight control over politics, media, and civil society.

 The smooth transition to his son demonstrates the frozen king’s dynasty principle: power preserved not through merit but inheritance, perpetuating stagnation under the veneer of change.

 Today’s Cambodia is stable, but it lacks Civic life.
 Opposition exists only in exodus.
-Hun Sen built institutions—but always with himself at their heart.
+Hun Sen built institutions, but always with himself at their heart.

 The dynastic transition illustrates how authoritarianism can embed itself across generations under a façade of continuity and stability.